tobymurray/realtor-rs/README.md

 - price range
 - longitude range
 - latitude range
+- ownership type
+- transaction type

 Metadata:
-- paging through results (fixed page size currently)
+- paging through results
+- records per page (max of 200 is unenforced)

 ## How to use

-This provides syntactic sugar for building HTML form data, the output is `Vec<(&'static str, String)>`.
+This provides syntactic sugar for building HTML form data specific to this one API.
+The output is `Vec<(&'static str, String)>`.
 This should be flexible enough to be consumed by any HTTP client, e.g. for [reqwest](https://lib.rs/crates/reqwest) it might look like:

 ```rust
 use realtor_rs::realtor::filter::builder::FilterBuilder;